PacoReinaCampo/MPSoC-DV/doc/fp/markdown/chapter6.md

    - Infinity: +∞ and -∞ have sign bits of 0 and 1, respectively.
    - NaN: The sign bit can be 0 or 1, but it does not affect the value of NaN.

-Arithmetic Operations Involving the Sign Bit
+Arithmetic Operations Involving the Sign Bit:

 1. **Addition and Subtraction**:
    - The sign of the result depends on the magnitudes and signs of the operands.